As of May 2021:

 - We have one tenor vacancy for our regulars list, to start September 2021

-- We are seeking applications for the waiting list from any voice part
+- We are seeking applications for the waiting list from all voice parts, and we expect opportunities to arise in Autumn 2021

 About the choir

-Many have sung in cathedrals and university college chapels; some pursue ongoing vocal study; many sing on London’s church deputy circuit or as occasional oratorio soloists; and many are good old fashioned dedicated amateurs.
+Many have sung in cathedral choirs and university college chapels; some pursue ongoing vocal study; many sing on London’s church deputy circuit or as occasional oratorio soloists; and many are good old fashioned dedicated amateurs.

 The age-range of the present group is 25-55 with the core age group in the late-twenties/early thirties bracket.
 All age groups are eligible and welcome to apply.